 During alimony assessment, any income received by either party, that was previously considered by the court in determining the value of a marital or divisible asset in an equitable distribution of the parties’ marital or divisible property must be accounted for.

 There are many alimony factors to consider in every case.
-For expert legal guidance on your alimony claim, call (919) 301-8843, and one of our divorce attorneys will contact you shortly.
+For legal guidance on your alimony claim, call (919) 301-8843, and one of our divorce attorneys will contact you shortly.